Release Notes RonDB 21.04.9#

 It is designed for appplications requiring the combination of low latency, high availability, high throughput and scalable storage.

-You can use RonDB in a Serverless version on app.hopsworks.ai.
+You can use RonDB in a serverless version on app.hopsworks.ai.
 In this case Hopsworks manages the RonDB cluster and you can use it for your machine learning applications.
-You can use this version for free with certain quotas on the number of Feature Groups (tables) you are allowed to add and quotas on the memory usage.
-You can get started in a minute with this, no need to setup any database cluster and worry about its configuration, it is all taken care of.
+You can use this version for free with certain quotas on the number of Feature Groups (tables) and memory usage.
+Getting started with this is a matter of a few minutes, since the setup and configuration of the database cluster is already taken care of by Hopsworks.

 You can use the cloud scripts that will enable you to set up in an easy manner a cluster on AWS, Azure or GCP.
 This requires no previous knowledge of RonDB, the script only needs a description of the HW resources to use and the rest of the set up is automated.